 Fix #1: Download the Latest Visual C++ Redistributable

 If you’ve bought a new Windows PC recently, or if you’ve recently installed a fresh copy of Windows, Kodi can sometimes fail to launch.

 The application crashes on startup without showing you an exact error message.
 So, here’s an easy fix for this problem.

 In many cases, installing the latest Visual C++ redistributable resolves this issue.
 It’s interesting to note that Kodi should check for any missing files on your system during the installation - but this doesn’t always happen.

-So, go to Microsoft’s website and download the latest update from there.
+So, go to Microsoft’s website and download the latest update.